We want our children to develop a positive attitude towards learning, don’t we? Are we giving them the freedom to choose what they wish to learn?

-Most of the times kids are compelled to follow someone else’s rules and are subject to constant evaluation regarding their academics, extra -curricular activities or their behaviour.
+Most of the times kids are compelled to follow someone else’s rules and are subject to constant evaluation regarding their academics, extracurricular activities or their behaviour.

 How I let my daughter choose:

 I sometimes do doubt my parenting style when like other parents I didn’t pay too much attention to her academics.
 I let her learn at her own pace.
 I gave her the choice to learn what she loved.
-But after this incident I know that my nagging or pestering her would not have made the difference to her as much as this incident in her class.
+But after this incident, I know that my nagging or pestering her would not have made the difference to her as much as this incident in her class.
 It has made an impact on her that now she is motivated to practice more.

-Generally on weekdays she only finishes the daily home work which is given to her and she chooses the time when she would like to do it.
+Generally, on weekdays she only finishes the daily homework which is given to her and she chooses the time when she would like to do it.
 Either she does it after her snack time or after the half an hour screen time that she gets daily at noon after returning from school.

-Her evenings are spent in swimming for around 1.5 hours and this is her choice of sport she wishes to learn.
-She started formal coaching for swimming three years back when she was five as it was suggested to us by her school teacher to enrol her in a sport as she indentified her kinaesthetic qualities.
+Her evenings are spent in swimming for around 1.5 hours and this is her choice of a sport she wishes to learn.
+She started formal coaching for swimming three years back when she was five as it was suggested to us by her school teacher to enrol her in a sport as she identified her kinaesthetic qualities.
 She insisted that to improve her academic performance we need to tap on her kinaesthetic abilities.
 This choice has greatly helped my daughter.
 It is important that the school and teachers recognise the qualities of the child in the early years.

 Since I am also a qualified teacher, I refer to many resources while teaching my daughter.
 One such valuable resource which my mother (she is ex-principal of a pre-primary school) shared with me is ‘Learning To Teach… not for beginners’ by Linda Shalaway published by Scholastic.
-This resource is essentially for teachers but it has helped me as a parent also.
+This resource is essential for teachers but it has helped me as a parent also.

 I read in the book about four types of choices that should be given to every child.